 Does it work? – It works well for all concerned and is efficient.
 We have had no problems having permits on a scan card for either the normal Gorilla Trek and the Gorilla Habituation Experience.

 Permits have not been issued for several years, except on scan cards without any problems.

-If you like for verification and Peace of mind we can obtain receipts which show payments for the Permits and for most that has been sufficient.
+If you like for verification and your Peace of mind we can obtain receipts which show payments for the Permits and for most that have been sufficient.

 Changing Gorilla Trekking Permit Date: